Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Assistant

 The award consists of $1,000.

-Any UHM graduate assistant with a teaching assignment within the last two academic years may be nominated.
+Any UHM graduate assistant with a teaching assignment within the previous two academic years (fall through summer) may be nominated.
 Graduate students who were not a Graduate Teaching Assistant in that time frame are not eligible for this award.
+Qualified candidates must also be enrolled during the academic year (i.e., fall and spring semesters), in which the selection is made.
 Past recipients of this award are ineligible to be nominated again.